Localization and flexibilization in symplectic geometry: Abstract

 \section{Abstract}

-We introduce the critical Weinstein category - the result of stabilizing the category of Weinstein sectors and inverting subcritical morphisms - and construct localizing `P-flexibilization' endofunctors indexed by collections $P$ of Lagrangian disks in the stabilization of a point $T^*D^0$.
-Like the classical localization of topological spaces studied by Quillen, Sullivan, and others, these functors are homotopy-invariant and localizing on algebraic invariants like the Fukaya category.
-Furthermore, these functors generalize the `flexibilization' operation introduced by Cieliebak-Eliashberg and Murphy and the `homologous recombination' construction of Abouzaid-Seidel.
-In particular, we give an h-principle-free proof that flexibilization is idempotent and independent of presentation, up to subcriticals and stabilization.
-In fact, we show that $P$-flexibilization is a multiplicative localization of the critical Weinstein category, and hence gives rise to a new way of constructing commutative algebra objects from symplectic geometry.
+We introduce the critical Weinstein $\infty$-category -- the result of stabilizing the category of Weinstein sectors and inverting subcritical morphisms -- and for every finite collection $P$ of integers, construct a {\em $P$-flexibilization} endofunctor.
+Our main result is that $P$-flexibilization is an idempotent localization functor of the critical Weinstein $\infty$-category, allowing us to characterize the essential image of the endofunctor by a universal property.
+This localization has the effect of replacing every Weinstein sector with one in which $P$ is invertible in the wrapped Fukaya category and hence is a symplectic analogue of topological localization of Bousfield and Sullivan, answering a question of Abouzaid and Seidel.
+When $P = \{0\}$, our construction recovers Cieliebak and Eliashberg's flexibilization procedure.
+Moreover, we show that $P$-flexibilization is symmetric monoidal as a functor of higher categories, and hence gives rise to a new way of constructing $E_\infty$-commutative algebra objects from symplectic geometry.